 Do not use electrical test equipment on any circuit related to the SRS unless instructed to in this Service Manual.
-SRS wiring harnesses can be identified by yellow and/or orange harness connector.
+SRS wiring harnesses can be identified by yellow and/or orange harnesses or harness connectors.

 PRECAUTIONS FOR IVIS (INFINITI VEHICLE IMMOBILIZER SYSTEM - NATS)